suntour/task-checklist-static/README.md

 This is a small project to familiarize myself with React syntax.

 Upcoming changes:
-- Resets tasks at chosen time, daily, weekly etc.
 - Keep state after leaving the page.
+(I intend to upload this on github pages, so for now state won't be a consideration.)